Joaquín José Morón Hidalgo

 Joaquín José Morón Hidalgo (16 August 1942 − 30 October 2013) was a Venezuelan Roman Catholic bishop.

+Career

 Ordained to the priesthood in 1965, Morón Hidalgo was named bishop of the Diocese of Valle la da Pascua in 1992 and then was named bishop of the Diocese of Acarigua–Araure, Venezuela in 2002 and died in October 2013 while still in office.